deeperj/dillinger/Thesis.md

 \begin{equation}\label{eqn_2_3_wer}
 $$WER=\frac{I+D+R}{WC}\times 100$$
 \end{equation}
+Here $$I,D$$ and $$R$$ are wrong insertions, deletions and replacements respectively and $$WC$$ is the word count.

-Metrics used for low speech recognition includes the ABX metric  \citep{versteegh2015zero}.
-Other common errors following a similar definition as the Word Error Rate (WER) are Character Error Rate (CER), Phoneme Error Rate (PER) and Syllabic Error Rate (SyER) and sentence error rate (SER).
+Metrics used for low speech recognition in the zero speech challenge \citep{versteegh2015zero} includes the ABX metric.
+Other common speech recognition error metrics following a similar definition as the Word Error Rate (WER) are Character Error Rate (CER), Phoneme Error Rate (PER) and Syllabic Error Rate (SyER) and sentence error rate (SER).

 # RNN
 ## Sequential models